The Royal British Legion

 Changes

-Maureen and Robert Taylor had a very succesful stewardship of the club for something like eighteen years but retired from working in the club in 2008.
+Maureen and Robert Taylor had a very successful stewardship of the club for something like eighteen years but they retired in 2008.
 The bar was then handed over to Steve and Helen Nursey, the former landlord and landlady of the Old Crown.
-The club was refurbished in 2001 and again a few years later, with false ceilings, general improvements and a somewhat troublesome air conditioning system.
-A new beer garden was built in 2008 at the front of the building and this has proved to be popular in the summer months.
-Another popular improvement in 2008 was the introduction of 'real ale' guest beer, which changes from week to week.
+The club was refurbished in 2001 and again a few years later, with false ceilings, general improvements and the air conditioning system.

 British Legion 07British LegionNew Year's eveBritish Legion 07